 TGax Editor: Change the paragraph below of this subclause as follows (#CID 4725, 5436):

-The VHT subfield, which is B0 of the HT Control field, and the HE subfield, which is B1 of the HT Control field, indicate the variant of the HT Control field.
+The VHT subfield together with the HE subfield, if present,(#4725, 5436) indicate the variant of the HT Control field.
 The VHT subfield is set to 0 to indicate an HT variant HT Control field.
 The VHT subfield is set to 1 and the HE subfield is set to 0 to indicate a VHT variant HT Control field.
 The VHT subfield is set to 1 and the HE subfield is set to 1 to indicate an HE variant HT Control field.

 The HT Control Middle subfield is defined in 9.2.4.6.2 (HT variant) and the VHT Control Middle subfield is defined in 9.2.4.6.3 (VHT variant).